 What is occipital neuralgia?

-Occipital neuralgia is a headache caused by irritation or damage to the occipital nerves.
+Occipital neuralgia is a headache caused by irritation or damage to the nerves in occipital region.
 The occipital nerves are located at the base of the skull and travel up to the back and top of the head.

 Occipital neuralgia can cause a sharp, piercing pain in the back of the head and neck.
 It is often worse when moving the head or lying down.
 Some people also experience pain in the shoulders, arms, and scalp.

-Occipital neuralgia typically responds well to medication, physical therapy, exercises, and massage.
+Occipital neuralgia typically responds well to medication, physical therapy, exercises, and massage to decrease pain.
 However, in some cases, surgery may be necessary to relieve pain.